- Wake on LAN software is invaluable when network admins need access to machines in a network that are shut down.

 If you’ve never used TeamViewer, check out this step by step guide to help you set up WOL.

-Wake on Lan created by HM Software NL for Microsoft is a utility that allows you to send a so-called ‘magic packet’ via your ethernet or wireless connection in order to wake up any device compatible with WOL (PC, laptop, tablet).
-This option is available only on local networks.
+Wake on Lan created by HM Software NL for Microsoft is a utility that allows you to send a so-called ‘magic packet’ via your ethernet or wireless connection in order to wake up any device compatible with WOL.

 RemotePC has a simple interface that allows you to effortlessly access remote computers 24/7 and enjoy the freedom of working from anywhere.

 Once the remote connection has been created, RemotePC opens a window that shows you the remote PC’s desktop.
-It offers a simple menu at the top of the window that lets you set resolution, send keystrokes, write notes, and other standard remote functions.
+It offers a simple menu at the top of the window that lets you set resolution, sends keystrokes, writes notes, and other standard remote functions.

-The other apps presented in this article are more complex in the features offered giving you access to fine-tuning different options like whiteboards and audio options.
+The other apps presented in this article are more complex in the features offered to give you access to fine-tuning different options like whiteboards and audio options.

-SolarWinds is a lightweight and easy to setup alternative which makes it a very good option for swiftly installing and configuring it on a system, and it’s also completely free.
+SolarWinds is a lightweight and easy to set up an alternative which makes it a very good option for swiftly installing and configuring it on a system, and it’s also completely free.

-In order to set-up SolarWinds, you need to have the IP and MAC adresses of the remote machine you want to connect to.
+In order to set up SolarWinds, you need to have the IP and MAC addresses of the remote machine you want to connect to.

-Our suggestion is that you right click the program, click on Properties, and then you’ll find the Configure button.
-Next you want to find the Advanced tab and scroll to the bottom to check if ‘Wake on Magic Packet‘ option is set to ‘Enabled‘
+Our suggestion is that you right-click the program, click on Properties, and then you’ll find the Configure button.
+Next, you want to find the Advanced tab and scroll to the bottom to check if the ‘Wake on Magic Packet‘ option is set to ‘Enabled‘

-As long as ‘Wake-up-On-Lan’ option is enabled in BIOS, SolarWinds works amazingly well.
-You just need to press the ‘Wake Up’ button and it automatically send a ‘Magic Packet’ to the IP and MAC address of the remote machine you want to resume your work on.
+As long as the ‘Wake-up-On-Lan’ option is enabled in BIOS, SolarWinds works amazingly well.
+You just need to press the ‘Wake Up’ button and it automatically sends a ‘Magic Packet’ to the IP and MAC address of the remote machine you want to resume your work on.